-The Coronavirus Aid, Relief and Economic Security Act temporarily placed federal student loans in forbearance, pausing payments and interest accrual through Sept.
+The Coronavirus Aid, Relief, and Economic Security Act temporarily placed federal student loans in forbearance, pausing payments and interest accrual through Sept.
 30 of this year.
 Without further federal intervention, payments resume in a few short months.
-While it’s possible the forbearance might be extended, borrowers should start preparing to resume payments this October.
+While the forbearance might be extended, borrowers should start preparing to resume payments this October.

 If you’ve temporarily stopped making student loan payments, here’s how to prepare for the end of student loan forbearance.